Eyewitness identifies gunman in 2016 murder of Anderson man

 Perry, 22, is charged in the Dec.
 8, 2016, shooting death of Conn, 55, and wounding Prickett in the arm in the house the two men shared in the 2400 block of Lincoln Street.

-The court documents indicate Perry, who was 17 at the time of the incident, entered Conn's residence and shot him over an unpaid debt for crack cocaine.
+Court documents indicate Perry, who was 17 at the time, entered Conn's residence and shot him over an unpaid debt for crack cocaine.
 Prickett, who was shot in the left arm while hiding in his bedroom, escaped through a window and ran to another house to call police.

 In his opening statement, Deputy Prosecutor Dan Kopp noted that Prickett made several inconsistent statements to police during several interviews.